-Please note that, as part of our ongoing programme of application upgrades and redevelopment, the mySoil app will shortly be retired.
+Please note that, as part of our ongoing programme of application upgrades and redevelopment, the mySoil app will be retired on 1 March 2023.
 We would encourage existing users to migrate to the more extensive UK Soil Observatory (UKSO) map viewer, which allows a wide range of users to work with the latest UK soil research outputs.
 For more information about this change, please visit our FAQ section.

 The mySoil app gives you access to a comprehensive European soil properties map within a single app.
 Discover what lies beneath your feet and help us to build a community dataset by submitting your own soil information.

 Growing our knowledge

 - Access detailed data for the UK